 Supports standard NTFS file systems with Active Directory

-Once created, the pool can be accessed as a local drive and can be re-shared over SMB/NFS for easy access by other users.
+Once created, the pool can be accessed as a local drive and can be re-shared over SMB for easy access by other users.

 Relies on simple data distribution policies